benbahrenburg/LocalNotify/README.md

 </code></pre>

+<h3>findLocalNotificationsByKey</h3>
+This method allows you to query your scheduled notification similar to activeScheduledNotifications but with using a value and key combination.
+This method will return all notifications that has a matching UserInfo with the provided value and key combination.
+In the below example, we return all notifications that have a userInfo.category property with a value of foo.

+The below sample shows how to get a resultset by using this method.
+<pre><code>

+	//Call this method to return a collection with information on your scheduled notifications var results = notify.findLocalNotificationsByKey("foo","category");
+	Ti.API.info("Let's how many local notifications we have scheduled'");
+	Ti.API.info("Scheduled LocalNotification = " + results.scheduledCount);
+	alert("You have " +  results.scheduledCount + " Scheduled LocalNotification");
+	var test = JSON.stringify(results);
+	Ti.API.info("results stringified" + test);

+</code></pre>

+<h3>searchLocalNotificationsByKey</h3>
+This method works in the same way as findLocalNotificationsByKey, but provides a callback method.

+In the below example, a callback is returned with all notifications that have a userInfo.category property with a value of foo.

+The below sample shows how to get a resultset by using this method.
+<pre><code>

+	//This is our callback for our scheduled local notification query function localNotificationCallback(e){
+		Ti.API.info("Let's how many local notifications we have scheduled'");
+		Ti.API.info("Scheduled LocalNotification = " + e.scheduledCount);
+		alert("You have " +  e.scheduledCount + " Scheduled LocalNotification");

+		var test = JSON.stringify(e);
+		Ti.API.info("results stringified" + test);
+	};

+	//Call this method and return a callback with the results notify.searchLocalNotificationsByKey("foo","category",localNotificationCallback);

+</code></pre>

 <h3>cancelLocalNotification</h3>
 This method allows you to cancel a specific scheduled local notification using the userInfo dictionary.
 To do this we use the convention of providing an id within the userInfo dictionary upon notification creation.